dcorral3/server_ip_utils/README.md

 # IP CHECK AND **NAMECHEAP** DDNS UPDATE

-This script checks whether current ip is the same as the previous one, if not, calls [namecheap](namecheap.com) API and updates IP on your listed hosts with the IP of the calling machine.
+This script checks whether current ip is the same as the previous one, if not, calls [namecheap](namecheap.com) API and updates IP on your listed hosts **with the IP of the calling machine**.

 ### Dependencies